-The context for most of the work is a 10-credit Maths for Science module that was studied by more than 12,000 students at the Open University between 2002 and 2012, and assessed by means of formative and summative interactive computer-marked assignments (iCMAs).
-In 2012, a new edition of the book on which Maths for Science was based was published (Jordan, Ross & Murphy, 2013).
-This book is being used in two modules with different assessment strategies and different student populations, as described in the box below.
-The two modules are using slightly modified versions of the earlier iCMAs, known to be of equivalent difficulty.
+The context for most of the work is a 10-credit Maths for Science module that was studied by more than 12,000 students at the Open University (OU) between 2002 and 2012, and assessed by means of formative and summative interactive computer-marked assignments (iCMAs).
+In 2012, a new edition of the book on which Maths for Science was based was published (Jordan, Ross and Murphy 2013).
+This book is now being used in two modules (identified as Module A and Module B for the purposes of this paper) with different assessment strategies and different student populations, as described below.
+Module A and Module B each use a 41-question iCMA that is a slightly modified version of one from the original Maths for Science.
+These two iCMAs are different but they are known to be of equivalent overall difficulty.

-On Module A, Maths for Science forms one third of the whole module, and its interactive computer-marked assignment (iCMA) comprises one third of the overall continuous assessment score.
-Module A was presented for the first time from October 2012-June 2013 and there are some indications that students who enrolled for this module were overcommitted and underprepared for study at this level.
+On Module A (30-credits), Maths for Science forms one third of the whole module, and its iCMA comprises one third of the overall thresholded continuous assessment score.
+It was presented for the first time from October 2012 to June 2013.
+Module B (10-credits) comprises Maths for Science only and it was presented for the first time from October 2012 to March 2013; it is assessed entirely by its iCMA-based end-of-module assessment (iEMA).

-Module B comprises Maths for Science only and was presented for the first time from October 2012-March 2013; it is assessed entirely by an iCMA-based end-of-module assessment (iEMA).
-Students on Module B tend to be older and to have higher previous educational qualifications than those on Module A. They are also have longer to study the content of Maths for Science (10 weeks for Module A; 20 weeks for Module B) and its assignments are are available for longer.